isene/RTFM/README.md

 P      | PUT (move) tagged items here s      | Create symlink to tagged items here d      | Delete selected item and tagged items.
-Press 'y' to confirm c      | Change/rename selected (adds command to bottom window) Ctrl-o | Change ownership to user:group of selected and tagged items Ctrl-p | Change permissions of selected and tagged items.
+Press 'y' to confirm c      | Change/rename selected (adds the proper command to change in the command bar) Ctrl-o | Change ownership to user:group of selected and tagged items Ctrl-p | Change permissions of selected and tagged items.
 Format = rwxr-xr-x or 755 or rwx (applies the trio to user, group and others) z      | Extract tagged zipped archive to current directory